P7h/StormTweetsSentimentD3UKViz/README.md

 * Application retrieves tweets using Twitter Streaming API (using [Twitter4J](http://twitter4j.org)).<br>
 * It analyses sentiments of all the tweets originating from UK.
 * There are three different objects within a tweet that we can use to determine it’s origin.
 This application tries to find the location using all the three options and prioritizes location received in the following order [high to low]:
-	* The coordinates object.
+	* The coordinates object. -- I solely rely on the coordinates object of a tweet in this project.
-	* The place object.
+	* The place object. -- Not considered in this project.
-	* The user object.
+	* The user object. -- Not considered in this project.
 * For reverse geocoding, this application uses Google Maps API.
 	* For more information and sign up, please check [Google Maps API page](https://google-developers.appspot.com/maps/documentation/geocoding/#ReverseGeocoding).
 	* Please note that you would need Google account for signing up for [Google Maps API key](https://google-developers.appspot.com/maps/documentation/geocoding/#api_key).
-	* Also, for [previous reverse geocoding](https://github.com/P7h/StormTweetsSentimentD3Viz), I chose Bing Maps and not Google Maps since Google Maps is too restrictive for our usage, as it has a limit of only 2500 requests per day.
+	* Also, for [previous reverse geocoding requirements](https://github.com/P7h/StormTweetsSentimentD3Viz), I chose Bing Maps and not Google Maps since Google Maps is too restrictive for our usage, as it has a limit of only 2500 requests per day and Bing allows 50k requests per day.
 But Bing's geocoding for UK is really not upto the mark.
 Google Maps API is far better and translates almost every latlong request to a place.
-So, I have gone with Google Maps API due to accuracy.
+So, I have gone with Google Maps API for this project due to the greater accuracy.
-    * Just for the perspective, Bing Maps could convert only 3 out of 400 latlong request to a location.
+    * Just for the perspective, Bing Maps could convert only 3 out of 400 latlong requests to a location.
 While Google Maps API converted almost 95% of the latlong requests to a location.
 * This application uses [AFINN](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) which contains a list of pre-computed sentiment scores.
 	* These words are used to determine sentiment of the each tweet which is retrieved using Streaming API.
 * By understanding sentiment values, we can get the most happiest county / region of UK and most unhappiest county / region as well.